minigubben/PiBAN/README.md

 # PiBAN

+*This is a fork of Real-Time-Kodi's PiBAN in an attempt to replace deprecated wiringpi package requirement.
+Use at your own risk!*

 Automatic Raspberry-pi based secure hard drive eraser.
 This will erase any block device plugged into the USB bus using the shred command.
 It will then create a partition table and a single FAT32 partition to make the drive immediately usable.
 This is somewhat similar to creating that runs DBaN with the /autonuke option enabled.

 The name is based on Derik's Boot and Nuke(DBaN).
 The software itself is a series of scripts that turn a standard Raspberry Pi into a standalone hard drive eraser.
 The erasing itself is handled by nwipe which is a fork of dwipe that is included in the debian repository.